isdood/STARWEAVE/README.md

 ollama run llama3.1

 ## Notes
 - You may need to use a different model depending on your setup.
-I'm using llama3.1 on a Radeon 7900 XTX GPU, 64GB RAM & a 9950X CPU.
+I'm using llama3.1 on a Sapphire 7900 XTX GPU, 64GB RAM & a 9950X CPU.
 Responses are near-instant with this setup.

 ## License
 [Specify License]